apkaryash-ship-it/YASH/README.md

 # YASH
-PROFILE

-Student Builder | AI Explorer | Future Entrepreneur

-BIO
+# Hey there 👋

 Building ideas into systems.

-Interested in AI, finance, automation, and creating products that scale.
-Learning fast, thinking long-term, and building for leverage.
+I'm an SYJC student interested in AI, finance, automation, and building products that create scalable impact.
+I enjoy exploring how technology and business can work together to solve real-world problems.

-KEY FEATURES

-• Entrepreneurial mindset
-• AI-first thinking
-• Product + business focus
-• Strong curiosity and experimentation
-• Building for scale and impact

-SPECIALISATION

-• AI concepts and experimentation
-• Stock analysis systems
-• Automation thinking
-• Product ideation
-• Business strategy

-KEY TRAITS & QUALITIES

-• Ambitious
-• Future-focused
-• Curious learner
-• Strategic thinker
-## 🛠 Currently Building
+## 🚀 Currently Building

-* Orique
+### Orique

+A project focused on turning ideas into scalable systems and products.

-* JARVIS-style Stock Analyzer
+### JARVIS-style Stock Analyzer

+An AI-inspired stock analysis assistant designed to provide insights and support smarter decision-making.

 ## 🌱 Currently Learning

-* AI concepts
+* AI concepts and applications
-* Automation
+* Automation thinking
-* Product thinking
+* Product development
+* Finance + technology
+* Building systems from ideas

+## 💡 Mindset

+* Learn fast
+* Build consistently
+* Think long-term
+* Create value at scale

 ## 🎯 Long-Term Vision

-Build products and systems that create large-scale impact.
+Build products and systems that can influence millions of people and create meaningful impact.

-• Builder mentality
-• Persistent and growth-driven
+* LinkedIn: Coming soon
+* Email: Coming soon